Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fault tolerant DFS Tree

 \begin{enumerate} \item[$I_1$:] The sequence of vertices in the stack from bottom to top constitutes an ancestor-descendant path from $r$ in the DFS tree computed. \item[$I_2$:] For each vertex $v$ that is popped out, all vertices in the set $N(v)$ have already been visited. \end{enumerate}

 These two invariants $I_1$ and $I_2$ also hold for Procedure Dynamic-DFS described in Figure \ref{fig:DFSCompare} (ii) as follows.
 Invariant $I_1$ holds by construction as described in our algorithm.
-Following lemma proves that invariant $I_2$ is maintained by our algorithm since it follows Property \ref{property:P1} by construction. \begin{lemma} If Property \ref{property:P1} is maintained by the procedure Dynamic-DFS, then invariant $I_2$ will hold true at each stage of the algorithm. \end{lemma}
+Following lemma proves that invariant $I_2$ is maintained by our algorithm since it follows the adapted components property by construction. \begin{lemma} If the adapted components property is maintained by the Procedure Dynamic-DFS, then invariant $I_2$ will hold true at each stage of the algorithm. \end{lemma}

 \begin{proof} We give a proof by contradiction as follows.
 Assume that $x$ is the first vertex that is popped out of the stack before some vertex $y\in N(x)$ is visited.
 Consider the time when a path $p$ containing $x$ was pushed in the stack.
-Clearly $y\notin L(x)$, hence using Property \ref{property:P1} we know that some $y'\in L(x')$ is connected to $y$ in the unvisited graph where $x'$ is a descendant (not necessarily proper) of $x$ in $p$.
+Clearly $y\notin L(x)$, hence using the adapted components property we know that some $y'\in L(x')$ is connected to $y$ in the unvisited graph where $x'$ is a descendant (not necessarily proper) of $x$ in $p$.
 Let $p^*$ be a path between $y'$ and $y$ in the unvisited graph.

-Now consider the time when $x$ is popped out of the stack.
-Clearly all its descendants have been popped out, so $y'$ has been visited by the traversal.
-Thus, $p^*$ can be divided into two non-empty sets $A$ and $B$ denoting visited and\\ unvisited vertices of $p^*$ respectively.
-Here $y'\in A$ and $y\in B$, thus clearly for some vertex in $A$ invariant $I_2$ is not satisfied.
+Now, consider the time when $x$ is popped out of the stack.
+Clearly all its descendants including $x'$ have been popped out, so using invariant $I_2$ for $x'$, $y'$ has been visited by the traversal.
+Thus, $p^*$ can be divided into two non-empty sets $A$ and $B$ denoting visited and unvisited vertices of $p^*$ respectively.
+Here $y'\in A$ and $y\in B$, thus clearly for the last vertex of $p^*$ that is present in $A$, the invariant $I_2$ is not satisfied.
 This contradicts our assumption that $x$ is the first vertex that is popped out of the stack for which $I_2$ is not satisfied.
-Thus, maintenance of Property \ref{property:P1} ensures the invariant $I_2$ in our algorithm. \end{proof}
+Thus, maintenance of the adapted components property ensures the invariant $I_2$ in our algorithm. \end{proof}

 Hence, our algorithm indeed computes a valid DFS tree for $G+U$.